Installation

 #### Configure credentials (`netrc`)

-Add the repository to your file `netrc` by running from Terminal:
+Add the credentials to your file `netrc` by running from Terminal:

 ```sh